 First the Egg by Laura Vaccaro

-Here is another newer to me title that I had to share.
+Here is another newer title that I had to share because it is a fun book about oviparous animals.
 You can check it out here on Amazon.
 This is another book intended for younger learners, but even Kindergarteners will love it.
 It reminds me of The Hungry Caterpillar with the illustrations.

 Whose Egg? by Lynette Evans

 You will swoon over these illustrations and this book, here on Amazon.
-The details and connections between words and pictures is outstanding.
+The details and connections between words and pictures are outstanding.